ESL Teacher Reference Desk

 Student motivation can be a difficult task for the teacher.
 My students usually perceive the content of my lessons as relevant to their objectives.
 I try to design learning objectives in such a way as to make them achievable and to continually build my students’ confidence.
 I motivate students by using various strategies such as learner-centred activities, cooperative learning, informal assessments and open communication.
 I also explain to my students why they need to learn certain things.

-There are two basic categories of problems that I usually need to solve: general problems related to communication, and specific problems related to language teaching and learning.
+There are two basic categories of problems that I usually need to solve: general problems related to communication (also education), and specific problems related to language teaching and learning.
 General problems are common to teachers of all subjects: class participation, homework, complaints, cheating and sometimes behaviour management, such as aggressiveness.
 Specific problems are related to peculiarities of a subject: ways of teaching speaking, reading, listening, writing, material design, testing and assessment.
 All language teachers have to deal with both categories of problems at schools, colleges and universities.

 Teaching of young people places me directly in the line of shaping their lives throughout education.
 I am an educator and a life-long learner therefore I have a passion for learning and learners.
 I believe that a true learner is not satisfied until he has shared all his knowledge with his students.
 Teaching is a consistent, two-sided process of learning and sharing.
 I often learn from my students by getting feedback from them.
 In addition, I believe it is important for me to talk with my colleagues to get support and feedback, to learn from their experiences, to be open to new methods and strategies, and to seek out professional development opportunities at conferences, workshops or seminars.